lijie8778708/final-project1/README.md

    4. node index.js

-   5. Open Another Cmd

-   6. repeat step 2, enter client folder this time final-project1/client
+3. Open another Cmd window and repeat step 2, enter client folder this time final-project1/client

-   7. npm install
+   1. npm install

-   8. node index.js
+   2. node index.js

 Both program should execute and you are able to type on client side and receive message from server side